ChriZoizo/OLD--MailBox-poor----The-Hacking-Project/README.md

 # README

-This is a little RoR application.
+This is a little Ruby On Rails application.

 A dashboard/inbox Gmail Style.